irishgreencitrus/OccultEngineering/README.md

 Check out the [GitHub issues page](https://github.com/irishgreencitrus/OccultEngineering/issues) for planned features.

 Have any suggestions?
 Join the Discord or open an issue!

+> Please note: my native language is English, so forgive me if I have to translate back and forth.

 I'm normally pretty responsive, and I'll try to get back to you as soon as possible.